quality icon

 Average car insurance cost in Virginia by city

-Your car insurance premium is determined by several factors, such as your state, city, and even ZIP code.
-The frequency of accidents and the probability of vehicle theft or vandalism play a role in determining the overall cost associated with a city or ZIP code.
+Several factors contribute to determining your car insurance premium, including your state, city, and even ZIP code.
+The frequency of accidents and the likelihood of vehicle theft or vandalism can impact the overall cost associated with a particular city or ZIP code.

 The table below depicts the top popular cities in Virginia: